MoneyDock

 🚀 Why Smart Investors Choose SIP in 2025

-- Financial Discipline: Automated deductions (NACH mandates) ensure you save before you spend.
+• Financial Discipline: Automated deductions ensure you save first and spend later.
 This removes the emotional bias of holding back cash when markets are scary.

 The Math Behind the Magic: How SIP Works